laser-base/laser-generic/docs/tutorials/sir.md

 This tutorial will:

-- Demonstrate how the `LASERframe` and `PropertySet` libraries are used
+- Demonstrate how the `LaserFrame` and `PropertySet` libraries are used
 - Structure a basic disease transmission framework
 - Track and visualize results